 - Attribution API – the API currently offers event- level and aggregate reporting but neither app to web or cross device reporting is in trial.
 Data for event and aggregate reporting is also processed on the individual browser which means it is unable to attribute anything other than single browser conversion paths (which we know are less than 20% of all such paths)

-- Keep an eye on the emerging solutions at Google – despite early challenges with the solutions being proposed in the Privacy Sandbox Initiative, it is important to keep tabs on developments in the likes of the Topic, FLEDGE and REPORTING APIs in particular
+Despite early challenges with the solutions being proposed in the Privacy Sandbox Initiative, it is important to keep tabs on developments in the likes of the Topic, FLEDGE and REPORTING APIs, in particular.

-- Futureproof your analytics – this is a watershed moment in terms of how you measure the effectiveness of your marketing activity and preparing for a cookieless world.
-And you need to find a solution that provides you with cookieless attribution that is fit for a cookieless future
+This is a watershed moment in terms of how you measure the effectiveness of your marketing activity and preparing for a cookieless world.
+And you need to find a solution that provides you with cookieless attribution that is fit for a cookieless future.

 Is cookie-free attribution a myth?

 As marketers, we’ve relied on cookies as the trusted foundation for our analytics for decades.
 So, how do we transition to a new method of measurement in a cookieless future – and can true cookie-free attribution really be achieved?

 - How to fix your 80% broken data